Luisinhoas/Causal-Inference-GP1-/README.md

 gaze.lines.ivreg.diagn(list(summ.fit1, summ.fit2), col=4, row=1:2, digits=2)
 ```

 # 7. Nice plots for the paper.

-In this section I`m gpoing to run some codes for graphs :)
+In this section I`m going to run some codes for graphs

 ## Regression coefplot coefficients (Used).